-The U.S. continues to import large volumes of processed foods.
-Southeast Asia, particularly Thailand, is an important supplier of selected products.
-Outbreaks of illness in the U.S. associated with processed foods illustrate the danger of assuming that foods are free of pathogens simply because they are processed and packaged.
-The decision was taken at JIFSAN and US-FDA to work with partners in Thailand to establish a CTI with the goal of expanding the cadre of qualified food safety trainers in-country.
+TCCSFP is a collaboration between JIFSAN and the Department of Food Engineering at King Mongkutt’s University of Technology Thonburi (KMUTT) and the National Food Institute (NFI).
+Over the years the U.S. has imported large volumes of processed foods from Southeast Asia and particularly Thailand.
+It was recognized that an increased number of outbreaks of illness in the U.S. were associated with processed foods illustrating the danger of assuming that foods are free of pathogens simply because they are processed and packaged.
+Given there were known ways to reduce such hazards through proper commercially sterile food packaging (CSFP), in 2013 the decision was taken that JIFSAN and US-FDA would work with partners in Thailand to establish a CTI with the goal of expanding the cadre of qualified food safety trainers in-country in CSFP.Key dates

 - • November 2013 - Phase I training in CSFP was conducted in Bangkok, Thailand for participants from government agencies, industry and academia.
 In addition to classroom presentations, the group toured a coconut processing facility to conduct a mock inspection and a review of thermal processing activities.
 Many of the students had previously attended a Better Process Control School (BPCS) and had advanced knowledge of thermal processing, including aseptic processing and ohmic heating.
 Eleven of the participants were selected to become resident lead trainers.

 - • 2014 - Formal MOU was signed between JIFSAN and KMUTT to establish a CTI for future collaboration.